scott-whitworth/space_genetics/README.md

   - Cuda: Where the most recent optimization code that attempts to find a best trajectory can be found, uses the CUDA platform to use  GPU and genetic algorithm
     * Config_Constants: Where cudaConstants structure is defined and default genetic.config file is, cudaConstants handles storing const values that we may want to be able to change for different runs of the program.
 Also contains the constants.h file
       * constants.h: Stores constant properties, such as AU unit value and optimized variable offsets for the array that stores the values, these are constants that should not be easily changed.
+      * bennu.config and didymos.config: These two files hold information pertaining to their respective asteroids, so the user can switch between the target asteroid in genetic.config
     * Earth_calculations: Code for calculating the earth conditions and defines the global pointer variable launchCon (earthInfo.h).
 Dependent on Motion_Eqns/elements.h, Thrust_Files/thruster.h, and Config_Constants/config.h.
     * Genetic_Algorithm: Defines individuals used in the genetic algorithm and crossover/mutation methods to generate new generations in a pool.
     * Motion_Eqns: Defines elements structure that is used to describe the position and velocity of an object in space (such as Earth).
 Dependent on Thrust_Files and Config_Constants/config.h.